 Obviously, the LONG-TERM aim is to gradually remove the carriers from the breeding group, but this does diminish and the breeding group, so in an ideal world would be undertaken very gradually.
 Unfortunately, often breeders are too eager to discard carriers from breeding!

-The following table makes it easy if you don't stand has been provided by Dr June Swinburne, Animal DNA Diagnostics.
+The following table makes it easy if you don't understand has been provided by Dr June Swinburne, Animal DNA Diagnostics.

 Affective X Affected = 100 % Affected